absonbbg/JKASE-D3/README_en.md

 ## How to build
 **NOTE 1: This is a DIY project.
 The current version of JKASE D3 is v1.0.
 The steps and parts are quite complicated and tedious.
 So please be prepared~**
 **NOTE 2: This is my personal project.
-The update process is currently slow.
+The update will be quite slow.
 Therefore, both the [User Manual](https://docs.google.com/document/d/1VRi_LQBDhcZ8YW_KE0V_FxEDj4TOAPhPPbnMbp1qJXQ/edit?usp=sharing) and the [Bill of Materials](https://docs.google.com/spreadsheets/d/e/2PACX-1vTDV55PDLI_-VLqr5_B4HkwDLA5240rTCraWzzHT4jYiwCrdkjbFOL7cVF3HNw2yrIR6ZoA4pk6Mkd6/pubhtml?gid=1207346702&single=true) are preliminary versions and will be updated from time to time.**
 **NOTE 3: You can reach me at Discord: jk.bbg or instagram [jkase_design](https://www.instagram.com/jkase_design/).**

 ### Steps
 Step 1: Please read [User Manual](https://docs.google.com/document/d/1VRi_LQBDhcZ8YW_KE0V_FxEDj4TOAPhPPbnMbp1qJXQ/edit?usp=sharing) and the [Bill of Materials](https://docs.google.com/spreadsheets/d/e/2PACX-1vTDV55PDLI_-VLqr5_B4HkwDLA5240rTCraWzzHT4jYiwCrdkjbFOL7cVF3HNw2yrIR6ZoA4pk6Mkd6/pubhtml?gid=1207346702&single=true) carefully.
 JKASE D3 files and design drawings can be found on this GitHub page.
-Step 2: Identify Metal processing parts, Acrylic, 3D printed parts, and any required tools or parts.
-And then produce or purchase your own.
+Step 2: Identify Metal processing parts, Acrylic, 3D printed parts, and any required tools or components.
+After you make sure what you want and need, produce or purchase on your own.
 Step 3: Assemble using [User Manual](https://docs.google.com/document/d/1VRi_LQBDhcZ8YW_KE0V_FxEDj4TOAPhPPbnMbp1qJXQ/edit?usp=sharing) and the [Bill of Materials](https://docs.google.com/spreadsheets/d/e/2PACX-1vTDV55PDLI_-VLqr5_B4HkwDLA5240rTCraWzzHT4jYiwCrdkjbFOL7cVF3HNw2yrIR6ZoA4pk6Mkd6/pubhtml?gid=1207346702&single=true).
 Step 4: Enjoy your new case.